 - Ignoring and neglecting the money you do have

-See, with this kind of beliefs and attitude it's quite possible that deep down you don’t really want to have more than you do.
+See, with these kind of beliefs and attitude it's quite possible that deep down you don’t really want to have more than you do.
 So you’re not really compelled to work on earning more – you’re actually sabotaging your chances of ever becoming rich.

 This is only a possibility.
 But if you think it might be true, let’s try and see things from a different perspective.

-Nothing’s set in stone, not even your negative beliefs about money
+Nothing’s set in stone, not even your negative beliefs about money.

 Let’s get a few things straight first: